-Remote Standby and Lamp On
+Remote Standby and Lamp ON

-The Off/Reset contact (I/O 10, 13) must be closed for the unit to go to Standby or On mode.
-Once the lamphead is in Standby or On mode the lamphead remains in that mode until the Off/Reset contact is opened.
+The Off/Reset contact (I/O 10, 13) must be closed for the unit to go to STANDBY or ON mode.
+Once the lamphead is in STANDBY or ON mode the lamphead remains in that mode until the Off/Reset contact is opened.

+Standard Startup

-Standard Startup: Use to go from off, through the warm-up sequence, to the SYSTEM ON mode.
+Use to go from off, through the warm-up sequence, to the System On mode.

-- 1. On the host machine (or the master system controller), press the SYSTEM ON button. - 2.
-The unit goes through the warm up cycle for 15 seconds before turning - 3.
-After approximately 10 more seconds the unit has stabilized and is ready to run.
+- 1. On the host machine (or the main system controller), press the SYSTEM ON button. - 2.
+The unit goes through the warm up cycle for 15 seconds before turning ON. - After approximately 10 more seconds the unit has stabilized and is ready to run.
 The system ready output contact closes.

+Quick Startup

-Quick Startup: Use to go quickly from STANDBY mode to SYSTEM ON mode.
+Use to go quickly from Standby mode to System On mode.

-- 1. On the host machine (or master system controller), press the STANDBY button.
-Power is applied to the magnetron filament to prepare it for operation. - 2.
-After approximately 15 seconds the magnetron filament is warmed up.
-The system goes into standby mode and remains there indefintely.
+- 1. On the host machine (or main system controller), press the Standby button.
+Power is applied to the magnetron filament to prepare it for operation. - After approximately 15 seconds the magnetron filament is warmed up.
+The system goes into Standby mode and remains there indefintely.

-Part 1105120-03 © 2015 Nordson Corporation NOTE: Do not leave the system controller in the standby mode for longer than 30 minutes.
+NOTE: Do not leave the system controller in the Standby mode for longer than 30 minutes.
 Prolonged standby periods shorten the magnetron life.

-3. Press the SYSTEM ON button to turn on the UV lamp.
+Press the SYSTEM ON button to turn on the UV lamp.
 The lamp turns on instantly but takes approximately 10 seconds to stabilize.
 After 10 seconds, the system ready output contact closes.